 - Have the extinguishers been assembled properly?

-- Is the hoses and horns correctly attached?
+- Are the hoses and horns correctly attached?

 - Are they of the right weight or pressure?